yogin/resque_redis_composite/README.md

 TODO
 ----

-Keep an eye out for Resque 2.0 and evalute if this gems is still going to be useful
+  * Keep an eye out for Resque 2.0 and evalute if this gems is still going to be useful
+  * Review specs

 Authors
 -------